hyprland-community/pyprland/README.md

 Welcome to Pyprland, your gateway to extending the capabilities of [Hyprland](https://hyprland.org/).
 Pyprland offers a plethora of plugins designed for simplicity and efficiency, allowing you to supercharge your productivity and customize your user experience.

+You can think of it as a *Gnome tweak tool* but for Hyprland users (involves editing text files).
+With a "100%" plugin-based architecture, Pyprland is designed to be lightweight and easy to use.
+It's the perfect companion for those who want to take their Hyprland setup to the next level.

+Contributions, bug reports and comments are welcome.

 - Explore our variety of [plugins](https://github.com/hyprland-community/pyprland/wiki/Plugins) to tailor your Hyprland setup to your liking.
 - New users, check the [getting started](https://github.com/hyprland-community/pyprland/wiki/Getting-started) guide.